DRUG CRIMES DEFENSE ATTORNEY IN BROOKLYN

 In recent years, elected officials and law enforcement have shone a probing light on drug crimes in the United States.
 While drugs are often implicated in many crimes, there are four primary “drug crimes” that are recognized in the US: Possession, Use, Manufacture, Distribution and Trafficking.
 They can include illegal drugs like cocaine and heroin, as well as prescription drugs like Oxycontin and Fentanyl.
 The recent legalization of marijuana in some states often adds confusion to the mix as people try to figure out the new laws for medical and recreational use and distribution.

 If you have been charged with a drug crime, it can be detrimental to your personal and professional life.
 You can find yourself unable to get a job or even rent an apartment.
 The social stigma that you will carry with you from a single drug conviction can be devastating.
-You need an experienced criminal defense attorney on your side to wade through the complex drug laws and work in your best interest.
-You may be able to avoid jail time and other punishment, but you will need a lawyer who knows the ropes and knows how to get things done.
+You need an experienced drug crime defense lawyer on your side to wade through the complex drug laws and work in your best interest.
+You may be able to avoid jail time and other punishment, but you will need a criminal drug lawyer who knows the ropes and knows how to get things done.
 You need Igor Litvak of The Litvak Law Firm.

 EXPERIENCE AND SKILL IN REPRESENTING CLIENTS CHARGED WITH DRUG OFFENSES

-Mr. Litvak has extensive experience in representing individuals charged with drug offenses in federal and state court, including major cases involving international drug conspiracies.
-Some of his more notable drug cases include:
+As a drug crime attorney, Mr. Litvak has extensive experience in representing individuals charged with drug offenses in federal and state court, including major cases involving international drug conspiracies.
+Mr. Litvak and the Brooklyn drug crime lawyers at The Litvak Law Firm have handled several notable drug cases, including:

 USA v Guzman – New York, NY – Co–Counsel

 Major federal drug distribution case involving international ties and large amounts of cocaine which was allegedly distributed throughout the Northeast of the United States.